A portable generator is a simple and inexpensive option for keeping your lights and appliances running when the power goes out to your house.

 Finally, install the interlock kit on your panel.
 Again, this will prevent your main power from being connected at the same time as your generator.

-For a detailed video guide – check this out below.
+For a detailed video guide on how to hook up a generator to your house – check this out below.